Scaling DAQIS at Nuvia a.s.

 What started as a request for a simple, low-cost status report evolved into the company’s premier showcase tool.
 Through proactive communication with the stakeholder, I pushed beyond the original brief to show the potential of a truly visual system.

-• The “Grey Area” Strategy: Lines without DAQIS were shown in grey.
-Seeing these “data-dark” zones on a large screen in the reception was a powerful argument.
-It motivated managers to authorize a full-factory rollout of the system within a single year.
+- “Grey Area” Strategy: Lines without DAQIS were shown in grey.
+These “data-dark” zones motivated management to approve a full-factory rollout within a single year.

 I’m proud of this mini-project.
 It became a key focal point for sales, even though it was “useless” for operators.
 It taught me that understanding the real business value of a product is crucial to delivering the right solution.